Small Family: 2-5 people

 STILL HAVE QUESTIONS?

 Absolutely!
+Two people are a family!
+You and your cat are a family!
+You and your mom are a family!
+It does not need to be a traditional, nuclear family by any means.
+I’m more about focusing on relationships.
 Some of you may know me from my days as a wedding photographer.
-My husband Geoff and I shot weddings together for 10 years, so a large part of my background is photographing couples.
+My husband Geoff and I shot weddings together for 10 years, so a large part of my background is photographing couples and various types of traditional and nontraditional families.

 Nope!
 They can be any age.
 However, I find that the best photographs of kids are taken when they’re 12 months and older, since they begin really smiling and interacting around that age, and you can do more with them once they start to move more independently.

 I love photographing sessions in peoples’ homes.
 I feel like kids are naturally more relaxed there in their natural Cheerio-covered habitat, and parents are also more relaxed due to the readily available wine and coffee.
+It’s also much easier to switch tactics if your kid decides they don’t want to do any of the various activities we’ve planned for them.
 But, I also understand that not everyone wants to vacuum and clean up, so we can definitely photograph your session outside!
+As long as you choose activities that your kid wants to do (this is key to making the session successful), the session can take place anywhere.
 You can choose a place, or I can suggest locations that will suit your family best based on the activities you’ll be doing.

 If you have a newborn, the session must take place in your home (or outside in your yard immediately around your home).
 It’s just easier to access necessary baby stuff, have access to controlled temperatures, and have some place to go for frequent breaks.